devsecops/x-bootcamp/README.md

 # Contributing

 Want to contribute?
 Think we're missing something?
+The ultimate benefit and value of these materials is driven by the community for the community.
 We've never turned anyone away, ie. thinking you might get rejected is not a good excuse.
+We might disagree with your pull request and have conflicting views, so do be prepared to defend your work.
+Getting engaged will have positive effects in both directions.
+Cheers!